distri/github/test/github.coffee.md

         assert Github().Repository

+      it "should have authorizationUrl as an instance method", -> assert Github().authorizationUrl

       describe "Repository", ->

 Hacky way to test requests.
 We just see if it returns a URL that looks ok.